TiffyB/CheapEats/README.md

 # CheapEats

-> An application that allows users to find lower priced menu items & deals, based upon location.
+> An application that allows users to find lower priced menu items & deals, based on location.

 ## Team